7 Things To Know About Medical Marijuana Stocks To Buy

 Marijuana news sources and newsletters that speak only in glowing terms of businesses are often getting paid to do just that.
 Any company, even a good one, is going to have a little negative press.
 If you're considering a company that's featured in a news story that fails to mention any possible weak points for the business, then proceed with caution.

 In-Depth Reviews Are Critical

-A number of traders buy certain stocks and then go publish or highlight the positives written about that company in order to get the stock price to rise.
+Many traders buy particular stocks and then go publish or highlight the positives written about that company to get the stock price to rise.
 An unsuspecting investor might not be aware that such traders exist, much less that they then sell their shares, reaping up profits.
 The California Cannabis Business Expo warns visiting investors to brush up on their homework on any stocks that draw their interest.

-Prior to jumping in, check a site like StockPromoters.com.
-You can check to see if any company registers on the list of highly promoted stocks.
+Before jumping in, check a site like StockPromoters.com.
+You can check to see if any company registers on the list of highly-promoted stocks.
 Investors should also be wary of the Facebook page Fabulous Penny Stocks that actively promotes stocks often.

 MJIC Marijuana Index